tars/tars/README.md

     npm i or npm install

-Install gulp and webfonts globaly and all dependencies.
+Install gulp, webfonts globaly and all dependencies.

     gulp init